nickriches/linguistics_handbook/docs/Linguistics 1 lecture notes/07 the semantics of events.md

 For example....

-1. "will" is used for OFFERS and PREDICTIONS
-   1. I'll help you with that bag
-   2. I think it will rain tomorrow
+1. "will" is used for OFFERS and PREDICTIONS<br>e.g. I'll help you with that bag, I think it will rain tomorrow
-2. "going to" is used to talk about the FUTURE BASED ON CURRENT EVIDENCE, or PLANS
-   1. I think I'm going to be sick (because I feel nauseous)
-   2. I'm going to apply for a Speech and Language Therapy course
+2. "going to" is used to talk about the FUTURE BASED ON CURRENT EVIDENCE, or PLANS<br>e.g. I think I'm going to be sick (because I feel nauseous), I'm going to apply for a Speech and Language Therapy course
-3. PRESENT TENSE is used for a TIMETABLED FUTURE
-   1. The train leaves at 6.15
+3. PRESENT TENSE is used for a TIMETABLED FUTURE, e.g.<br>e.g. The train leaves at 6.15
-4. PRESENT PROGRESSIVE is used for a FUTURE ARRANGEMENT
-   1. I'm studying Speech and Language Therapy next year (I already have a place on a course)
+4. PRESENT PROGRESSIVE is used for a FUTURE ARRANGEMENT<br>e.g. I'm studying Speech and Language Therapy next year (I already have a place on a course)
-5. "be about to" is for the NEAR FUTURE
-   1. The players are warming up.
+5. "be about to" is for the NEAR FUTURE<br>e.g. The players are warming up.
 The match is about to begin.

 Because future forms in English are not strictly tenses, we are going to refer to the "future tense" in inverted commas.